 Hit and Skip Charges Dismissed: On the day of trial, the prosecutor agreed to dismiss hit and skip charges, leaving only a $75.00 fine for assured clear distance.
 (Rocky River Muni.
 5/16/017)

 OVI Charges Dismissed: On the back of our suppression motion, OVI charges were dismissed in exchange for a non-moving violation.
 (Willoughby Muni.
 5/16/2017)

 Suppression Motion Leads to Complete Dismissal of OVI: After raising several issues with respect to failures in the state's alcohol testing process, the court agreed to dismiss all OVI charges leaving only a minor traffic light ticket.
 (Painesville Muni.
 5/2/2017)

 OVI Charges Dismissed: Another strong suppression motion led to a dismissal of OVI charges and reduction to a non-moving traffic violation, avoiding any jailtime and vacating the administrative license suspension.
 (Vermilion Muni.
 4/11/2017)

-OVI Charges Dismissed: After filing a suppression motion pointing out issues with the State's case, an agreement was reached to dismiss the OVI charge and accept a lesser charge with zero jail time and dismissal of the administrative license suspension, saving our client his job.
+OVI Charges Dismissed: A suppression motion pointing out issues with the State's case lead to an agreement to dismiss OVI charges and accept a lesser charge with zero jail time and dismissal of the license suspension, saving our client his job.
 (Bedford Muni.
 4/10/2017)